I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 CLIMBING ROSES

-So, height first, then flowers.
+So, height first season, then flowers.

 How Climbing Roses Grow

-CLIMBING ROSE (above):
+CLIMBING ROSE (above): blooms on lateral or side canes.

 HOME